stgoddv/vue-multilevel-accordion/README.md

 ### Installation

-1. First install package by npm
+1. First install package by npm.

 > npm i vue-multilevel-accordion

-Then import the component and register it where you want to use it.
+2. Import the component and register it where you want to use it.

 ```html
 <script>